Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class1/README.md

 ```
 ls
 ```

-You shoukd see a list of folders named after the uniqnames of the course attendees.
-You should also see a folder names `shared_data` that will contain the data for the lab module.
+You should see a list of folders named after the uniqnames of the course attendees.
+You should also see a folder named `shared_data` that contains data for the lab modules.

 Lets go to shared_data directory and explore what data folder exists in this directory.